11 Highest-Quality Tennis Strings

 - Babolat RPM Soft*

-*Babolat RPM Soft isn’t technically a polyester.
+*Babolat RPM Soft isn’t technically polyester.
 Instead, it’s a polyamide, belonging to the same family of synthetic materials as nylon and aramids.
-That said, its properties intend to provide players with performance similar to a soft poly.
+Its properties aim to provide players with performance similar to a soft poly.

 Synthetic Gut

-On the lower end of the performance spectrum, synthetic gut tennis strings give players access to a quality product without the higher price tag of natural gut, multifilament, and polyester strings.
+On the lower end of the performance spectrum, synthetic gut strings offer players a reliable and quality product without the higher price tag of natural gut, multifilament, and polyester strings.

-If anything, synthetic gut strings will err on the side of durability, an excellent feature for players looking for an affordable option because they’ll also last, which adds to their value.
+If anything, synthetic gut strings will lean towards durability, an excellent feature for players looking for an affordable option because it extends their life, which adds to their value.

 Helpful Tip

-If you’re new to tennis, don’t underestimate synthetic gut tennis strings.
-They aren’t a string players rave about online, but they’re a terrific option when first starting out or for recreational use.
+If you’re new to tennis, don’t underestimate synthetic gut strings.
+They aren’t a category players typically rave about online, but they’re a terrific option when first starting out or for recreational use.

-This year, I’m awarding the top synthetic gut string to Prince Synthetic Gut, a classic offering that delivers comfort and adequate power at a wallet-friendly price.
+This year, I’m awarding Prince Synthetic Gut the top string in the category.
+This classic product delivers comfort and adequate power at a wallet-friendly price.

 Prince Synthetic Gut